Dark Was the Night, Cold Was the Ground: Usage in film and television

 “Dark Was the Night, Cold Was the Ground” was used on the Oscar-nominated soundtrack to Pier Paolo Pasolini's film The Gospel According to St Matthew, in scenes where Judas Iscariot laments betraying Christ and a cripple asks to be healed.
-Ry Cooder based his soundtrack to the film Paris, Texas on "Dark Was the Night, Cold Was the Ground", which he has described as "the most soulful, transcendent piece in all American music."
+Ry Cooder based his track "Powis Square" from the soundtrack of Nicolas Roeg's 1970 film Performance and his title track to Wim Wenders' 1984 film Paris, Texas on "Dark Was the Night, Cold Was the Ground", which he has described as "the most soulful, transcendent piece in all American music."
 The television show The West Wing refers to the song and its impact to the Voyager Program in the Season 5, episode 13 "The Warfare of Genghis Khan" and plays the song at the end of the episode.
 Wim Wenders, the director of Paris, Texas, included Blind Willie Johnson's music and life in his 2003 documentary The Soul of a Man.
 The song was used in Martin Scorsese's 2023 film Killers of the Flower Moon.